DeepFoldProtein/OTalign/benchmark/README.md

 - **Datasets**: Lists the HuggingFace dataset identifiers for `SABmark`, `Malidup`, and `Malisam`.
 - **Tests**: Maps which models should be run on which datasets.
 - **Paths**: Defines the locations for output directories, caches, and executables.
+- **Plotting**: Defines how to generate plots for each benchmark group, including titles, metrics, and plot types.

 ### 2. Modular Evaluators